CGCookie/CGC-IP-Login-Logging/README.md

 CGC-IP-Login-Logging
 ====================

-IP tracking for user logins
+IP tracking for user logins.
+Not used at this time.